suurjaak/Skyperious/README.md

 If running from straight source code, launch `skyperious.sh` where shell scripts are supported, or launch `skyperious.bat` under Windows, or open a terminal and run `python skyperious/main.py` in Skyperious directory.

-If you encounter a bug in the Skyperious GUI, you can send a report from menu Help -> Send feedback.

 Installation